pankdm/icfpc-2023/README.md

 ICFPC_USER_PASSWORD="password"
 ```

+2. If you have Docker and Docker Compose installed in the system - use `make start-docker` to run locally.
+3. Otherwise, use `make` to install dependencies.

 ## Usage

+If you have Docker and Docker Compose:

+- `make start-docker` to start everything at once locally,

+...otherwise:

 - `make start-server` to start utility server
 - `make start-ui` to start the visuzliser.

 - To check server authentication with ICFPC API, do this: